Equality, diversity and inclusion (EDI)

-The University of Manchester is committed to creating an environment where diversity is celebrated and everyone is treated fairly, regardless of gender, disability, ethnic origin, religion or belief, sexual orientation, marital status, age, or nationality.
+The University of Manchester is committed to creating an environment where diversity is celebrated and everyone is treated fairly, regardless of gender, gender identity, disability, ethnicity, religion or belief, sexual orientation, marital or transgender status, age, or nationality.

-We publish a report each year that details information on all staff and students at the University:
+We publish an annual report that details information about equality, diversity, and inclusion at the University:

 Embedding equality, diversity and inclusion in our culture

-One of our guiding principles and values, as set out in Manchester 2020: The University of Manchester's Strategic Plan (PDF document, 4.3MB), affirms our commitment to being: "an accessible organisation, committed to advancing equality and diversity".
-Championing equality and diversity in all our activities, including staff employment and advancement, also forms part of our commitment to our strategic Goal Three: social responsibility.
+Championing equality and diversity in all our activities, including staff employment and advancement, also forms part of our commitment to one of our core goals: social responsibility.

-We believe that everyone at Manchester has a duty to ensure equality and diversity legislation is followed and implemented.
-Recognising, embracing and valuing difference leads to improvements for all, including:
+We believe that everyone at Manchester has a duty to ensure the equality and diversity legislation is followed and implemented.
+Recognising, embracing and valuing difference that leads to improvements for all.

-We are fully committed to both meeting and exceeding our obligations under current legislation.
-By doing more than what's required by law, we build on Manchester's existing reputation for diversity and ensure we equip all our staff and students with the knowledge to sustain and enjoy a fully inclusive working environment.
+We are fully committed to meeting and exceeding our obligations under current legislation and by doing more, we build on Manchester's existing reputation for its rich diversity and ensure we equip all our staff and students with the knowledge to sustain and enjoy a fully inclusive study and work environment.

 Specialist staff networks, forums and events are just some of the ways in which we keep our community connected and engaged with diversity issues.